marisalim/Saiga/README.md

 <img align='left' src='saiga logo 3.5.jpg' width='200' height='200'>

+The SAIGA pipeline was designed for processing and analyzing Oxford Nanopore Technologies (ONT) MinION DNA-barcoding sequence data.

 Our pipeline is called SAIGA to help bring awareness to conservation efforts for the critically endangered Saiga (*Saiga tatarica*).

+>add more about Saiga species threats and conservation efforts!

 [Saiga logo by Natalie Tam]

 If you use our pipeline, please cite: